nsdevoss/cs499/README.md

 `-e or --emulator`: Runs the emulator on your machine.

-`-s or --single`: Runs the server on only one port and process
+`-s or --stitch`: If we want to run the stitching function or not.

-`-v [video] or --video [video]`: Chooses what video will be displayed on the emulator
+`-v [video] or --video [video]`: Chooses what video will be displayed on the emulator, you can pass 1 or 2 video names.

 *Make sure that you are in the root directory to run `main.py` or if you aren't then make sure to pass the correct path to the file.*